BrittWeber/my-git-project/README.md

 # My Git Project

-> My code for the git project
+> My code for the git project my scary merge conflict

 ## I'm in the feature branch